cudmore/Vascular-Analysis/_posts/2015-01-30-how-to-use-jekyll.md

 ####How to do some things in Jekyll

-To make a blog post, the blog-post.md file needs to start with this yaml
+To make a blog post, the blog-post.md file needs to start with this yaml [front matter][1]

 	---
 	layout: page